reuk/wayverb/docs_source/evaluation.md

 occur at a lower rate (have greater temporal spacing) than when the source-receiver spacing is larger.
-Intuitively, it appears that increasing the distance between source and receiver has the effect of lowering the ratio of energy desnsities between direct and reverberant contributions.
+Intuitively, it appears that increasing the distance between source and receiver has the effect of lowering the ratio of energy densities between direct and reverberant contributions.

 ![Larger distances between the source and receiver result in delayed initial contributions.
 This figure shows the first 0.05s of the outputs of two